 8. Construction Materials

-Habitat HM is greatly in need of construction materials because they help keep our costs of building affordable housing low.
+Habitat HMD is greatly in need of construction materials because they help keep our costs of building affordable housing low.
 We won’t accept these items directly through our ReStore, but it’s a type of donation that we call a Gift-in-Kind.

 Gift-in-kind includes donations of goods and services.
 For your construction materials, this might include bricks, siding, shingles, lumber, drywall, plumbing, electrical and paint.
 They keep our construction costs low, because your donation equals one less item we have to purchase ourselves.
 This enables us to stretch our resources further, so we can build more local affordable housing.